fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ## Al-Tabari (839-923)

 </summary>
-Muhammad ibn Jarir ibn Yazid ( محمد ابن جرير ابن يزيد, ), more commonly known as al-Tabari, or alternatively as Abu Jafar, was an Iranian historian and Islamic scholar from Amol, Tabaristan.
+Muhammad ibn Jarir ibn Yazid, more commonly known as al-Tabari, or alternatively as Abu Jafar, was an Iranian historian and Islamic scholar from Amol, Tabaristan.
 Among the most prominent figures of the Islamic Golden Age, al-Tabari is known for his historical works, his expertise in Qur'anic exegesis (tafsir) and Historiography, but he has been described as "an impressively prolific polymath.
-He wrote on such subjects as world history, poetry, lexicography, grammar, ethics, mathematics, and medicine."
+He wrote on such subjects as world history, poetry, lexicography, grammar, ethics, mathematics, and medicine.

 His most influential and best known works are his Qur'anic commentary, known in Arabic as Tafsir al-Tabari, and his historical chronicle History of the Prophets and Kings (Tarikh al-Rusul wa al-Muluk), often referred to Tarikh al-Tabari.